 Top Tip: Browning sauce is used to help create the traditional dark brown filling colour; you don’t have to add it in if you don’t want too.

 Some Jamaican patty fillings can be quite paste-like, to create this effect simply blend the mixture for just a few seconds.
-Careful not to blend it for too long, you don’t want it to be a complete smooth paste!
+Careful not to blend it for too long, you don’t want it to be a smooth paste!

 How To Assemble A Patty